Tariffs, Their Pros and Cons, with Examples

 Countries waive tariffs when they have free trade agreements with each other.
 The United States has trade agreements with more than 20 countries.
 Smart U.S. businesses target their exports to these countries.
 They use trade agreements to execute an intelligent market entry strategy.
 Their foreign customers pay less for U.S. exports because they are tariff-free.

+The Harmonized Tariff Schedule lists the specific tariffs for all 99 categories of U.S. imports.
+It's called “harmonized” because it's based on the International Harmonized System.
 It allows countries to classify trade goods uniformly between them.
 The system describes 5,300 items or most of the world's trade goods.
 The International Trade Commission publishes the Schedule.
 The U.S. Congress sets the tariffs.

 Pros and Cons